James G. Birney: Abolitionist newspaper

 Birney decided to make Cincinnati his base, and made contacts with friends and fellow members of the abolitionist movement there.
 He worked to gain support in publishing an anti-slavery newspaper.
 At this time, there were four newspapers in the city, and all but the Cincinnati Daily Gazette released "critically [sic]roundabout" editorials the next day that assailed the faults of abolitionism in general.
 One paper, The Daily Post (not to be confused with the Cincinnati Post), even called for lynching those who set out to author anti-slavery literature in their city.

 The Gazette, which was owned by editor Charles Hammond, came to be an ally of sorts to Birney and his paper.
 While Hammond himself did not support equal rights for negroes, he did support the idea of a free press and freedom of speech.
 He also strongly resented the attempts of the South to legalize slaveholding in the North.

 Birney's original plan was to publish his abolitionist newspaper in Danville.
 In August 1835, a meeting of "4 or 500 persons, has met at Danville, K., to warn James G. Birney against publication of his Abolition paper.
 A Committee of 5 was selected to wait on [meet with] Birney, and serve him with a copy of their Resolutions.
 He must be a daft man to persevere!
 It will be at his own peril.
 He will rue the consequences, as sure as he persists."
 In September we find that he "has abandoned the project of publishing an Abolition paper in Danville, Ky., and has removed to Cincinnati.
 A very good idea."

-When Birney began publication of his abolitionist weekly, The Philanthropist in Cincinnati, he and the paper were from the first the subject of controversy, with the majority of local newspapers and others doing everything they could to make him feel unwelcome.
-The Louisville Journal wrote a scathing editorial that all but directly threatened his paper.
+When Birney began publication of his abolitionist weekly, The Philanthropist, in Cincinnati, he and the paper were from the first the subject of controversy, with the majority of local newspapers and others doing everything they could to make him feel unwelcome.
+The Louisville Journal wrote a scathing editorial that all but directly threatened his paper. (quoted at left).

 On July 14, 1836, a mob destroyed Birney's press.
 On July 30 the press was attacked again; the printing press was broken into pieces and the largest piece dragged through the streets and dumped in the river.
 The mob attempted to tar and feather Birney but could not find him.
-They went on to destroy houses of Blacks; the whole constitutes the Cincinnati Riots of 1836.
+They went on to destroy houses of Blacks; the whole constitutes the Cincinnati riots of 1836.